HighProxies secure DNS guide

-Why Secure DNS is Essential in 2026
+Why Secure DNS Still Matters

 Step-by-Step Configuration Guide

-Windows 11 Setup (DNS over HTTPS)
+Windows 11 Setup: DNS over HTTPS

 1

-Network Settings
+Open Network Settings

 2